From the Field

 Where did the earthquakes occur?

-The earthquakes were centered near the coastal region west of the capital city of Caracas, with strong shaking felt across the capital and several surrounding states.
-Damage has been reported in Caracas, La Guaira, and other nearby communities.
+The earthquakes were centered near the coastal city of Morón, west of the capital city of Caracas.
+Residents felt strong shaking across the capital and several neighboring states.
+Severe damage has been reported in Caracas, La Guaira, and other nearby communities.

 BACK TO QUESTIONS